atlassian/react-beautiful-dnd/docs/guides/how-we-use-dom-events.md

 ### Direct and indirect actions

-Some user events directly cause actions: such as a `mousemove` when dragging with a mouse or the **up arrow** <kbd>↑</kbd> `keydown` event while dragging with a keyboard.
-These direct events will have `event.preventDefault()` called on them.
+Some user events have a direct impact on a drag: such as a `mousemove` when dragging with a mouse or the **up arrow** <kbd>↑</kbd> `keydown` event while dragging with a keyboard.
+These direct events will have `event.preventDefault()` called on them to prevent their default browser behaviours.
 Some events indirectly impact a drag such as a `resize` event which cancels a drag.
-For events that indirectly impact a drag we do not call `preventDefault()` on them.
+For events that indirectly impact a drag we do not call `event.preventDefault()` on them.
+Generally indirect events that impact are drag are events that cancel a drag such as `reize` or `orientationchange` events.

 ## Mouse dragging 🐭